sundeepkrv/sundeepkrv/README.md

 💞️&emsp;I try to learn new things and put into action mostly using python & html etc.

-💬&emsp;Feel free to reach out to me for some interesting discussion or some development.
+💬&emsp;Feel free to reach out to me for some interesting discussion or development.

 ## 🛠&emsp;Tech Stack